MartinPacker/md2pptx/docs/user-guide.md

 With this option the first table with a caption is numbered "1".
 The table number is incremented by 1 for every table with a caption.
 It would be odd for it to be incremented for a table without a caption - as it would leave a gap in the visible numbering.

+##### Controlling Whether Table Captions Are Above Or Below The Table - tableCaptionAtTop
+<a-id="controlling-whether-table-captions-are-above-or-below-the-table-tablecaptionattop"></a>

+You can specify whether a table's caption is just above the table or just below it.
+For example:

+    TableCaptionAtTop: yes

+places all tables' captions just above the tables.

+The default is `no`.

 #### Card Metadata